mozilla/blok/docs/metrics.md

   }
 ```

-* The user clicks "Report a problem" button in the notification bar
+* The user clicks "Report a problem" button in the popup

-In this case `breakage` and `notes` are also always empty.

 ```js
   {